TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ## Persistent Volume
 Persistent Volume or PV is a Kubernetes resource representing physical storage volume.
-One PV is attached to one TOAST Block Storage.
+One PV is attached to one NHN Cloud Block Storage.
 For more details, see [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 Persistent Volume Claims, or PVC is required to attach PV to pods.
 PVC defines necessary volume requirements, including volume and read/write modes.